-Appendix #4 Consent to Record
+Consent to Record

-The \\\\\Chapter of APCO International may designate/contract a recording company to manufacture, distribute, sell, and advertise cassette tape recordings of any speech, program, or workshop presented at the APCO (fill in name of function and date).
+The Chapter of APCO International may designate/contract a recording company to manufacture, distribute, sell, and advertise audio and video recordings of any speech, program, or workshop presented at the California APCO State Conference held on (dates).

-Said designated/contracted recording company shall have the right to manufacture and sell the cassettes described herein for the period of time it deems appropriate.
+Said designated/contracted recording company shall have the right to manufacture and sell the audio and video recordings described herein for the period of time it deems appropriate.

-By signing this consent form, you waive any right to the proceeds from the sale of any cassette tapes described herein, and to any control over the manner in which the tapes are manufactured, distributed, sold, and advertised.
-Recordings of seminars will be made available only to members of APCO International and to other attendees of the APCO (fill in name of function).
+By signing this consent form, you waive any right to the proceeds from the sale of any audio or video recordings described herein, and to any control over the manner in which the recordings are manufactured, distributed, sold, and advertised.
+Recordings of seminars will be made available only to members of APCO International and to other attendees of the California APCO State Conference.